Gluten-Free Red Velvet Cake

-This delicious and fluffy low-carb red velvet cake is made with all-natural ingredients and grated beets for colour.
-While the sponge cake does not turn out as intensely red as the traditional red velvet desserts (due to natural colours changing during baking), this is made up with the gorgeous baby pink cream frosting.
-This red velvet cake is also gluten-free and keto-friendly and I provide dairy-free alternatives in the recipe below.
+This delicious and fluffy gluten-free red velvet cake is made with all-natural ingredients and grated beets for color.
+While the sponge cake does not turn out as intensely red as the traditional red velvet desserts (due to natural colors changing during baking), this is made up with the gorgeous baby pink cream frosting.
+This beet red velvet cake is also grain-free, low-carb and keto-friendly and I provide dairy-free alternatives in the recipe below.

 • Save

-I love a good red velvet cake or cupcakes but I am always a bit worried about that intense red colour and where it comes from.
-I also find some of these desserts a little too sweet for my liking, so I was keen to make a healthy red velvet cake that doesn’t use added artificial colouring and is low in sugar and carbohydrates.
-I developed this gluten-free version that turned out marvellous and looked absolutely beautiful on a cake stand.
+I love a good red velvet cake or cupcakes but I am always a bit worried about that intense red color.
+I also find some of these desserts a little too sweet for my liking, so I was keen to make a healthy red velvet cake that doesn’t use added artificial coloring and is gluten-free, low in sugar and carbohydrates.
+I developed this natural beet version that turned out marvellous and looked absolutely beautiful on a cake stand.

 With my red velvet inspired cake, you’re looking at about 8-10 grams of net carbs per serving (that’s your total carbs minus the dietary fibre).
 It is however still quite energy-dense with 500 calories per serving, so keep that in mind.